-Towards this end, we have developed a set of department-wide learning goals describing the fundamental concepts in biology as well as the developing insight into the process and product of biological science.
+Towards this end, we have developed a set of department-wide learning goals describing the fundamental concepts in biology as well as developing insight into the process and product of biological science.

 We have examined each course in our curriculum to determine where students are introduced to each learning goal, where the learning goal is reinforced, and finally, where we demand mastery.

 Efforts to bring genomics and bioinformatics to undergraduate research programs

-Prof. Anne Rosenwald is a leader in development of research materials for undergraduates to use that are based on the latest technologies.
+Prof. Anne Rosenwald is a leader in the development of research materials for undergraduates to use that are based on the latest technologies.
 Several groups of Georgetown students have conducted research projects to examine changes in gene expression using DNA microarray analysis.
-She has led workshops to teach educators on how to implement this technology in their classrooms and is a coauthor on an article published about teaching and microarrays.
+She has led workshops to teach educators on how to implement this technology in their classrooms and is a co-author on an article published about teaching and microarrays.

 - Generating a Community for Undergraduate Research Through the Use of Comparative Microbial Genomics is a project funded by the National Science Foundation.
 This grant was authored by Anne Rosenwald and Janet Russell from the GU’s Center for New Designs in Learning and Scholarship, Jennifer Roecklein-Canfield from Simmons College, and Ramana Madupu from J. Craig Venter Institute (JCVI).

 - Genome consortium for active teaching (GCAT), authored by A. Malcolm Campbell, Todd T. Eckdahl, Edison Fowlks, Laurie J. Heyer, Laura L.M.
 Hoopes, Mary Lee Ledbetter and Anne G. Rosenwald in Science 311, 1103-1104 (2006)